‘I would have written a shorter letter, but I didn’t have the time.’ – Blaise Pascal

 You might feel accomplished after writing a super long piece of copy that took you ages.
 But did you really need to use all those words?
-Or could you have said it with less?
+Or could you have said it with fewer?

-Think about it: if you have a giant suitcase and 43 items you’re taking with you, it’s easy to toss it all in.
+Consider this: if you have a giant suitcase and 43 items you’re taking with you, it’s easy to toss it all in.
 But it’s also more cumbersome and more likely to get jumbled up.

 Whereas if you have a smaller suitcase for your 43 items, it’s going to take a lot more skill to fit everything in – but it’ll be so much easier to find what you’re looking for and get where you’re going.